Here’s the link for our rooftop garden report: tinyurl.com/wallflowersurban

 Roadkills in Mandai

-The recent reports of roadkills (a Leopard cat, Sunda pangolin and Sambar deer) have been saddening news [Animals affected by Mandai park works: Wildlife groups; March 24, 2018], and a multitude of concerns have been raised.
+The recent reports of roadkills (a Leopard cat, Sunda pangolin and Sambar deer) showed a worrying trend [Animals affected by Mandai park works: Wildlife groups; March 24, 2018].
 Mammals are uncommon in Singapore, with small mammals making up the majority of the population.
 It does not help that smaller vertebrates—which are already threatened by habitat loss and fragmentation—were found to be at greater risk of roadkill (Rodríguez-Castro et al., 2017).

 It was heartening to know that in addition to the proposed eco-link bridge, several other structures (e.g. green acoustic wall barriers) that protect and facilitate the movement of wildlife would be built, including the retention of existing culverts (MPH, 2016).
 However, current mitigation measures—like road signs and speed bumps—are still inadequate as wildlife in the vicinity have no structures to aid their movement across the temporary fauna crossing, rendering them vulnerable to vehicular strikes.